-See Manuals 35 (PYP) and 39 (CGM) for ancillary study specific exclusions.
+See Manuals 35 (PYP), 37 (OH), 38 (ABPM/HBPM), 39 (CGM), 40 (Peripheral Neuropathy), and 41 (ePatch) for ancillary study specific exclusions.

 19.13 REFERRAL FOR MEDICAL CARE

 A need to refer the study participant for care by a health professional may arise from several circumstances or study results encountered during an examination visit.
 As noted in Section 19.3, life threatening emergencies require immediate evaluation of the participant at an acute care facility whereas minor emergencies (hypotension, fainting, etc.) are typically addressed on the premises.